 At this time in the year, things can begin to feel stagnant.
 Another snowfall, another early sunset and long night to follow it.

-But, there are subtle changes happening beneath the frost.
+But there are subtle changes happening beneath the frost.
 The sun feels a little warmer on your face.
-Seeds are beginning to wake up.
-The trees have noticed the lengthening days and begin to send sap up to nourish the buds of summer's leaves.
+Deep under layers of loam and last year's leaves, seeds are beginning to wake up.
+The trees have noticed the lengthening days and begin to send sap up to nourish the buds of next summer's leaves.
 Soon little green shoots will emerge, and snowdrops and crocuses will appear, rising above the snow in dots of vivid purple and white.

 We are at the midway point between the winter solstice and the spring equinox, the crossquarter feast of Imbolc, also known as Oilmealg.
-Typically celebrated on February 1st or 2nd, Imbolc comes from the Gaelic meaning "in the belly" or "spring in the belly," while Oilmealg translates to "ewe's milk."
-To the Celts, it was the time of hope for warmer days, of preparing the land and of planting the first seeds, of dreaming the first dreams of spring.
-It was the time when the sheep began to give milk and the lambs were soon to be born - a sure sign of spring's approach.
+Typically celebrated on February 1st or 2nd, Imbolc comes from the Gaelic meaning "in the belly" or "spring in the belly."
+Oilmealg translates to "ewe's milk," as this is the time when they first lambs are born.

-Some herbs traditionally associated with Imbolc are basil, blackberry, angelica, bay, coltsfoot, celandine, and violet.
-Most of these are used to address respiratory ills and colds - incredibly apt for this snowy, icy time of the year.
+As an herbalist, I like to celebrate this day by working with the plants traditionally associated with Imbolc.
+I don't think it's coincidence that most of these are used to address respiratory ills and colds - incredibly apt for this snowy, icy time of the year.

 Basil (Ocimum basilicum) is a wonderful, cheerful plant filled with delicious aromatic oils.
 Aside from being a wonderful ingredient to add to pestos, pastas and pizzas, it's excellent when taken as an infusion, and is traditionally used to relive stomach aches.
-It also has a calming, mood lifting effect, and is mildly diaphoretic - a good thing to sip on when laid low by a cold or flu with mild fever.
+It also has a calming, mood lifting effect, and is mildly diaphoretic - a good thing to sip on when laid low by a cold or flu.

 Blackberry (Rubus spp.) is most famous for the sweet, jewel-like berries it produces in summer, but it has other uses as well.
 The roots of this plant are strongly astringent, making it a good remedy to reach for when you're struck down by a stomach ailment like diarrhea.
-The cooling leaves are used for sore throats, fevers, and coughs.
+The cooling leaves make a delicious infusion are used for sore throats, fevers, and coughs.

 Angelica (Angelica archangelica), with it's gorgeous umbels of cream-white flowers and blood-red stems, is a lovely, warming herb used most often to stoke and aid the digestion.
 An expectorant and diaphoretic, it is used to help clear up coughs and break fevers.